annaweitnauer/mycode/README.md

 # mycode
-Learning to track my code
+Learning to track my code and use version control with git

 ## Getting Started